 Just like large companies, small businesses also need to write employment contracts.
 It’s mandatory.
-At Harwoods HR we understand that writing contracts that are fully compliant can be a challenge for small businesses, but it’s still a highly worthwhile activity.
+At Harwood HR Solutions we understand that writing contracts that are fully compliant can be a challenge for small businesses, but it’s still a highly worthwhile activity.

 Here are some of the benefits you can expect: